-The following students are eligible for a carrel: LLM/JSD students, law journal students, research assistants, International Moot Court team, Appellate Moot Court team, and the AAJ/Barristers trial teams.
+The following students are eligible for a carrel: LLM/JSD students, law journal students, research assistants, the International Moot Court team, the Appellate Moot Court team, and the AAJ/Barristers trial teams.
 First-year students are not eligible for carrels.
 For details, stop by the Research Services Assistant’s office, Room 2301.

 Encore is the online catalog for the law library.
-Workstations for access to Encore are located on Level 2, 1, and the Lower Level.
+Designated workstations for access to Encore are located on Level 2, 1, and the Lower Level.
 The KF collection (American law) begins on Level 3 and continues down to Level 1.
-Books on subjects other than American law have call numbers from A—Z (excluding KF) and are located on the Lower Level.
+Books on subjects other than American law have call numbers from A-Z (excluding KF) and are located on the Lower Level.
 To search other campus libraries, see the Hesburgh Libraries.

 The law library has an assortment of DVDs related to legal education, as well as a collection of popular movies with legal themes.
 Use Encore to find these holdings, then ask a Circulation Desk attendant to obtain specific titles.